HOME BUILDERS ASSOCIATION

 Governor Pat McCrory signs HB 483, one of NCHBA’s key bills from the 2016 legislative session.
 Joining him are (L-R) NCHBA President Brian Pace, NCHBA Land Development Committee Chairman Rob Weintraub, NCHBA Director of Government Affairs Tim Minton, NCHBA President-Elect Gary Embler, and NCHBA Executive Vice President and General Counsel Mike Carpenter.

-Steven Webb, Tim Minton and Mike Carpenter, the legislative team for NCHBA worked with pro-housing legislators including Governor Pat McCrory in an effort to keep housing as affordable as possible.
+The legislative team for NCHBA worked with pro-housing legislators in an effort to keep housing as affordable as possible.

-The following is a brief summary of NCHBA’s major victories:
+The following is a brief summary of NCHBA’s major victories in 2018:

 As a member of the Home Builders Association of Northeastern North Carolina your legislative and regulatory interests are well represented by the associations partnership with the North Carolina Home Builders Association (NCHBA) and the National Association of Home Builders (NAHB).